Blackjack - True or False?

 By Henry Tamburin

 Think you know blackjack?
 Try answering this true/false quiz.
 Give yourself one point for each correct answer.
 If you get 17-18 points, congratulations because you know your game well.
-If you get 16 or less points, better bone up before you play.
+If you get 16 or fewer points, better bone up before you play.

 False.
 The house has a built-in edge because if you bust and the dealer busts in the same round, you lose.